Asia-Pacific Development Information Programme

 Asia-Pacific Development Information Programme was an initiative of UNDP (United Nations Development Programme) and "aims to promote the development and application of information and communication technologies (or, ICTs) for sustainable human development".
 Its sphere of work was the Asia-Pacific region.
 APDIP was based within the UN premises in Kuala Lumpur, Malaysia.

 APDIP said it "aims to meet its goals by focusing on three inter-related core areas".
-The first is policy development and dialogue, the second is access, and the third being content development and knowledge management.
+The first is policy development and dialogue, the second is access, and the third is content development and knowledge management.

 Aims, approach

 From its publications, APDIP said it "collaborates with national governments, regional, international and multi-lateral development organizations, UN agencies, educational and research organizations, civil society groups, and the private sector".
 This was done by integrating Information and Communication Technologies" (ICTs) in the development process.

 Strategies

 To achieve its objectives it also employed what it termed a dynamic mic of strategies—awareness raising, capacity building, technical assistance and advice, research and development, knowledge sharing and partnership building.